Janno/Bachelor-Thesis/talks/bsem1/presentation.rst

 ---------------

 * We want to focus on elegance, not performance.
-* Our main goals are MH and the decidability of RE equivalence.
+* Our main goals are MH and the decidability of regexp equivalence.
-* We use FA.
+* We use finite automata.

   They are not at all impractical.
 (Partly thanks to Ssreflect's finType)